SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

 title: Server-Side Rendering
 ---

 In Spartacus, server-side rendering allows you to render static versions of pages on the server side.
-This speeds up response times, assists with SEO, and allows the application to render more quickly.
+This speeds up response times, assists with search engine optimization (SEO), and allows the application to render more quickly.
 After Angular has bootstrapped, users of your site will have the full experience.

 ***